 Inflation can also affect a business by decreasing the purchasing power of consumers.
 When inflation is high, consumers have less money to spend on goods and services, which can impact a business’s sales.

-Economic growth is another factor that can have an impact on a business.
+Economic growth is another economic factor that can have an impact on a business.
 If the economy is growing, businesses may see increased sales and profits.
-However, if the economy is in recession, businesses may see decreased sales and profits.
+However, if the economic environment is in recession, businesses may see decreased sales and profits.

 3. Social Factors